SimonVaz18/rock_paper_scissors/README.md

 This site was deployed to Github pages.
 The steps to deploy are as follows:
 - Once code was ready to be pushed to Github, I used the commandsv 'Git add', 'Git commit -m "-"', 'Git push'
 - In the Github repository, navigate to the Settings tab
-- Select the pages window and fthe source section drop-down menu, select the Master Branch
+- Select the pages window and the source section drop-down menu, select the Master Branch
 - Now the page will automatically be refreshed and shown

 ---